Google GCA Interviews (2025 Guide)

 3. Your team isn't innovating.
 What will you do to analyze the situation and make them innovate?

 4. You have 12 months to deliver on a project.
-After six months, you released during a meeting that another team is working on the same project.
+After six months, you released during a meeting that another team was working on the same project.
 What would you do?

-5. How would you react when you find the price of a product in a drug store to be very high?
+5. How would you react when you find a product at a very high price in a drugstore?

 6. How would you handle people who are not team players?